GrahamDumpleton-abandoned/jupyter-notebooks/README.md

 ![image](images/create_jupyter_notebook.png)

 If you do not provide your own password, a random password will be used.
-You can find out the name of the generated password by going to the _Environment_ tab of the _Deployments_ page for your notebook server.
+You can find out the name of the generated password by going to the _Environment_ tab of the _Deployments_ page for your notebook server in the OpenShift web console.

 Once created the notebook server will be deployed and automatically exposed via a route to the Internet over a secure HTTP connection.
 You can find the URL it is exposed as from the _Overview_ page for your project.